VadoliyaKishan/Android-Portfolio/README.md

 ✨ Key Features

 🎥 Video Converter
-Convert videos to a wide range of formats, including MP4, 3GP, FLV, MTS, MKV, MOV, WMV, and more.
-• Batch convert multiple videos simultaneously.
-• Simple, intuitive process: select videos, choose your desired format, and let the app do the rest.

 ✂️ Video Crop
-Easily resize videos for platforms like Instagram, TikTok, and YouTube.
-• Aspect ratios include 1:1, 16:9, 9:16, and more.
-• Customize cropping while maintaining high-definition quality.

 🐢⚡ Speed Adjustment (Slow & Fast Motion)
-Add dynamic speed effects to your videos:
-• Slow down or speed up videos from -10x to 20x.
-• Effortlessly create captivating slow-motion or fast-motion clips.

 ✂️ Video Trim & Cut
-• Remove unwanted sections or extract specific clips.
-• Create perfectly timed content with just a few taps.

 🔄 Flip & Rotate
-• Flip videos horizontally or vertically for mirror effects.
-• Rotate videos clockwise or counterclockwise to fix orientation.

 🔁 Video Loop
-• Create seamless looping videos for captivating playback.
-• Smoothly blend the end and beginning of video clips.

 🔊 Adjust Audio Volume
-• Increase or decrease the volume with ease.
-• Boost low audio or tone down excessive sound—perfect for precise audio control.

 ⏪ Video Reverse
-• Play videos in reverse for a mesmerizing, creative twist.

 🎥✨ Video Blur & Background Blur
-• Blur specific areas or enhance storytelling with background blurring.

 🎞️ Video Merge
-• Combine multiple videos into one cohesive masterpiece.
-• Perfect for montages, highlight reels, or long-form content.

 🎬 Fade Effects
-• Add professional fade-in or fade-out transitions to your videos.

 🔪 Video Split
-• Divide videos into smaller segments for detailed editing or to extract highlights.

 🎉 Video to GIF
-• Convert videos into shareable, fun GIFs.
-• Customize duration and quality to fit your needs.

 🔄 GIF to Video
-• Transform GIFs into videos in various formats, ready for editing or sharing.

-Unleash Your Creativity!
-With a powerful suite of tools, Video Compressor lets you effortlessly create, edit, and enhance video content.
-Whether you're a casual creator or a professional, this app has everything you need to make stunning, high-quality videos.

-📲 Video Compressor is free to download—download now and start creating!

 ### Technolgies : MVVM, FFMPEG, Android SDK , Kotlin, Java, Xml, Material Design